-Since 2011, the American College of Radiology’s Dose Index Registry (DIR) has helped clinicians and facilities improve the quality of patient care by collecting CT dose indices through automated data transmission and leveraging that data to provide feedback to participants and establish national benchmarks.
+Since 2011, the American College of Radiology’s Dose Index Registry (DIR) has helped clinicians and facilities improve the safety and quality of patient care by collecting CT dose indices through automated data transmission and leveraging that data to provide performance feedback reports and establish national peer comparisons.

-The ACR’s largest registry, the DIR has data on more than 48 million exams from more than 2,100 facilities as of September 2017.
-After anonymization at the site, exam data are transmitted automatically from CT scanners, reducing errors while collecting data daily.
+One of eight registries that comprise the National Radiology Data Registry (NRDR), the DIR has data on over 182 million exams from nearly 2400 facilities as of December 2022.
+After anonymization at the site, exam data are transmitted automatically from scanners and fluoroscopes, reducing errors while collecting data daily.

 Credit and Recognition

 The DIR is certified as a Practice Quality Improvement (PQI) project for the American Board of Radiology Maintenance of Certification (MOC) Part IV Programs.
 Because DIR data are collected at the facility level, participation applies to all radiologists and medical physicists at a facility who choose to participate in the project.

 The DIR also helps facilities qualify for designation as an ACR Diagnostic Imaging Center of Excellence (DICOE), allowing radiology practices to communicate their dedication to, and success in, delivering superior diagnostic imaging and patient care.

 DIR participation meets the Joint Commission dose benchmark requirement.

 DIR participation can help clinicians participating in the Centers for Medicare and Medicaid Services (CMS) Merit-Based Incentive Payment System (MIPS) program meet MIPS reporting requirements via participation in the ACR’s Qualified Clinical Data Registry (QCDR).

 As part of the NRDR suite of registries, the DIR utilizes the same Physician and User dictionaries as other NRDR registries so that information need only be entered once, regardless of the number of registries in which a facility participates.